danielmatthew/website/_posts/2015-05-22-each-map-reduce.md

 var total = foo.reduce(totalAge, 0); // 90

 // lodash
-var totalAge = _.reduce(foo, totalAge, 10); // 100 - we started with 10 and continued summing from there.
+var total = _.reduce(foo, totalAge, 10); // 100 - we started with 10 and continued summing from there.
 {% endhighlight %}

 ## Conclusion